omarskipq/Andromeda_Devops/awais/README.md

 # How to Run
 - clone the repo.
 - crearte a vitual environment.
-- move to infra directory where we have app.y and requirements.txt file.
+- move to infra directory where we have app.py and requirements.txt file.
 - install requirements using requirements.txt file by following command.
 ```
 python -m pip install -r requirements.txt